-The ancient period was mostly influenced by Hinduism and Buddhism Which gave the world several spiritual philosophies such as Madhyamaka, and Yogachara which is a combination of Shaivism and Advaita Vedanta.
-Also, the great Ashoka founded Shrinagari town which is now considered ruins near Srinagar.
+The ancient period in Kashmir was mostly influenced by Hinduism and Buddhism religions.
+This period gave the world several spiritual philosophies such as Madhyamaka, and Yogachara which is a combination of Shaivism and Advaita Vedanta.

-Before Kashmir came into the dominance of Hindu and Muslim rulers, Buddhism got well-established in the region between the 1st century to 8th century A.D.
-According to historians, King Kashishka from Kushan Dynasty even organised the 4th Buddhist Council at Kundalvana in Kashmir in 72 A.D.
-It was presided by Vasumitra whose deputy was Asvaghosa.
+Before Kashmir came into the dominance of Hindu and Muslim rulers, Buddhism was already very well-established in the region.
+This was so between the 1st century to 8th century A.D.
+According to historians, King Kanishka from Kushan Dynasty even organized the 4th Buddhist Council at Kundalvana in Kashmir.
+It was presided by Vasumitra whose deputy was Ashvaghosha.

-Earlier, the land of Kashmir was greatly influenced by Hinduism and one can still witness the traces of that era in the region.
-A major section of Kashmiri residents is of Kashmiri Pandits who follows the Hindu religion.
+Earlier, the land of Kashmir was greatly influenced by Hinduism and interestingly, one can still witness the traces of that era in this region.
+A major section of Kashmiri residents consists of Kashmiri Pandits who follow the Hindu religion.
 During the 9th century, Vaishnavism also flourished in Kashmir.
-Shivaisim traces from the ancient roots also finds there mention in the Vedic Literature in the form of Vedic Deity Rudra of 2nd millennium BCE.

 Srinagar.
 Srinagar is undoubtedly one of the best places to visit in Kashmir.
-If you are looking for something peaceful, serene, beautiful then Srinagar is the kind of place which you must be visiting with your loved ones.
-The lush green valleys of this place will simply mesmerize you in all its might.
-Read More
+If you are looking for something peaceful, serene, beautiful then, Srinagar is the kind of place that you should be visiting with your loved ones.

 Visit Gulmarg Golf Club.
 Now, this is one of the most offbeat things which you could do in Jammu and Kashmir.
-Interestingly, the Gulmarg Golf Club is coveted as one of the largest clubs consisting of 18 holes altogether.
-And, playing Golf here will prove to be one of the most satisfying experiences of your life.
+Interestingly, the Gulmarg Golf Club is known as one of the largest clubs consisting of 18 holes altogether.
+Yes, it is the highest green golf clubs all over the globe.
+Nothing like you would have ever seen in life.

 Gondola Cable Car Ride.
-Considered as one of the longest and highest cable car rides, riding the Gondola cable car is one of the most exciting as well as fun things to specifically do in Kashmir for people of all ages.
-However, it needs to be seen that the tourists also prefer to specifically travel via the cable car to enjoy some of the best views of the snow-capped mountains.
+Considered as one of the longest and highest cable car rides, riding the Gondola cable car would be the most exciting as well as fun things to do in Kashmir for people of all ages.
+Tourists travel via the cable car often to enjoy the most relishing views of the snow-capped mountains.

 Eid Ul Fitr.
-During this festival, Namaz is offered at least six times a day and the fast is broken with feasting.
-Celebrated on the last day of Ramazan, this festival is very popular across the globe.
-One reason being the massive Muslim population which is there in the world.
-Read More
+During this festival, Namaz is offered at least six times a day and the fast is broken with an extravaganza of a meal.
+Celebrated on the last day of Ramazan, this festival is very popular all across the globe.

 Hemis Festival.
 Hemis Gompa is one of the largest monasteries situated in Ladakh and it is there that Hemis festival is celebrated with great pomp and show.
 Moreover, this day has been declared as a state holiday.
 If you ever visit Kashmir then this should be on the top priority on your list of festivals to attend.

-Generally, the best time to visit Kashmir is during the spring months of March to early May.
+Generally, the best time to visit Kashmir is during the spring months of March to August.
 However, you may also visit from March to October when the weather is quite perfect and flowers and alpine meadows blossom quite beautifully.
 The time between March to May is pleasantly warm.
 Between June and September, you can expect rainfall.
 During the month of November and February, the climate is very cold.
 The climate from October to November can be called pleasantly mild.